Edwards-R/redlist_docs/red_list_summary/process_specification/data_collection.md

 An entomologist regularly walks a local nature reserve and collects species-level data across a wide range of invertebrates.
 This data is then shared with the nature reserve wardens, BWARS, and the NBN.

 ## Reasons for non-abundance data
 In order to achieve an practical and usable abundance dataset, sampling methodologies must be defined, followed, and quality controlled.
-If one wishes to know how many of a thing there are, one must also know the detectability of the item in question, the detection capability of the sensory equipment (in this case, the recorder), the time spent searching, how targetted the search effort was etc. Aculeate hymenoptera are typically a low-frequency encounter, with the searcher's skill *drastically* affecting the probability of observation.
+If one wishes to know how many of a thing there are, one must also know the detectability of the item in question, the detection capability of the sensory equipment (in this case, the recorder), the time spent searching, how targeted the search effort was etc. Aculeate hymenoptera are typically a low-frequency encounter, with the searcher's skill *drastically* affecting the probability of observation.

 Given then none of this data is collected, in same cases even collectable, there is no known nor accepted way to translate occurrence data into abundance.